scipipe/scipipe/docs/howtos/reusable_components.md

 With re-usable components, we mean components that can be stored in a Go package and imported and used later.

-In order for components in such a library to be easy to use, the ports need to be static methods bound to the process struct, rather than just stored by a string ID in a generic port map, like the `In()` and `Out()` methods on `SciProcess` processes.
+In order for components in such a library to be easy to use, the ports need to be static methods bound to the process struct, rather than just stored by a string ID in a generic port map, like the `In()` and `Out()` methods on `Process` processes.
 This is so that the methods can show up in the auto-completion / intellisense function in code editors removing the need to look up the name of the ports manually in the library code all the time.

 ## How to create re-usable components in SciPipe

-SciProcess processes created with the `scipipe.NewProc()` command, can be turned into such "re-usable" component by using a wrapping strategy, that is demonstrated in an [example on GitHub](https://github.com/scipipe/scipipe/blob/master/examples/wrapper_procs/wrap.go).
+Process processes created with the `scipipe.NewProc()` command, can be turned into such "re-usable" component by using a wrapping strategy, that is demonstrated in an [example on GitHub](https://github.com/scipipe/scipipe/blob/master/examples/wrapper_procs/wrap.go).

-The idea is to create a new struct type for the re-usable component, and then, in the factory method for the process, create an "inner" process of type SciProcess, using `NewProc()` as in the normal case, embedding that in the outer struct and then adding statically defined accessor methods for each of the ports in the inner process, with a similar name.
+The idea is to create a new struct type for the re-usable component, and then, in the factory method for the process, create an "inner" process of type Process, using `NewProc()` as in the normal case, embedding that in the outer struct and then adding statically defined accessor methods for each of the ports in the inner process, with a similar name.
 So, if the inner process has an outport named "foo", you would define an accessor method named `myproc.OutFoo()` that returns this port from the inner process.